JosieLeonie/josieleonie.github.io/index.md

 # Quick start for docs-as-code

-I am learning docs-as-code and am starting with my first repository.
+I am learning docs-as-code and have just created my first repository.